-For further comparison with experimental data we display on Table 1 the magic numbers in the region N < 1300.
+For further comparison with experimental data, we display in Table I the magic numbers in the region N < 1300.
 The first column shows the $\Delta = 0$ results from the semiclassical formula (6).
-The second column displays the exact result in the perfect sphere and merely tests the accuracy of the semi-classical periodic orbit expansion used in the first column.
-Note that the magic numbers of these two columns are almost identical to the results of Bulgac and Lewenkopf [10] who use a quadrupole deformation of a spherical billiard model within the shell correction method: this is due to the fact that, as stated above, there is no Jahn-Teller deformation at shell closure.
-In the third column we show the magic numbers obtained from (6) with $\Delta = 0.63$ Å. The three first columns compare well with the experimental ones from Chandezon et al. (column 4), and roughness has only a small effect on the location of the magic numbers.
-We still produce these data because they justify the billiard model we are using: the magic numbers from Table 1 are in better agreement with experiment than the one obtained with harmonic oscillators [9, 11] or more elaborate potentials [13, 40].
-Hence, as far as the phase difference between the contribution of its POs to (6) is concerned, the billiard model is presumably close to the experimental situation since it allows a good prediction of the minima in the shell energy.
-However the electrons are sensitive to a mean-field which - due to the finite range of the electron/ion and electron/electron interaction - could be less corrugated than the ionic background.
-This would lead to an effective decrease of Δ and may help improving the model by reducing the importance of the ionic corrugation, leaving some room for an extra decrease in amplitude due to deformations of Jahn-Teller type.
+The second column displays the exact result in the perfect sphere, and merely tests the accuracy of the semiclassical periodic orbit expansion used in the first column.
+Note that the magic numbers of these two columns are almost identical to the results of Bulgac and Lewenkopf,10 who used a quadrupole deformation of a spherical billiard model within the shell correction method: this is due to the fact that, as stated above, there is no Jahn-Teller deformation at shell closure.
+In the third column we show the magic numbers obtained from Eq.
+(6) with Δ =0.63 Å. The three first columns compare well with the experimental ones from Chandezon et al. (column 4), and roughness has only a small effect on the location of the magic numbers.
+We still produce these data because they justify the billiard model we are using: the magic numbers from Table I are in better agreement with experiment than the one obtained with harmonic oscillators^{9,11} or more elaborate potentials.^{13,40} Hence, as far as the phase difference between the contribution of its PO's to Eq.
+(6) is concerned, the billiard model is presumably close to the experimental situation, since it allows a good prediction of the minima in the shell energy.
+However, the electrons are sensitive to a mean field which-due to the finite range of the electron-ion and electron-electron interaction-could be less corrugated than the ionic background.
+This would lead to an effective decrease of Δ , and may help improve the model by reducing the importance of the ionic corrugation, leaving some room for an extra decrease in amplitude due to deformations of Jahn-Teller type.